 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from Brazil.
-Note: This also applies to airport layovers longer than 12 hours in Brazil.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in Brazil.

 - Official Status: listed by WHO as a country where YF transmission risk is present.